 Other federal organizations, including the Department of Defense, also offer funding opportunities for hydrogen-related technologies.
 The Hydrogen and Fuel Cells Interagency Working Group website lists some of these related financial opportunities.
 In addition, federal and state financial incentives, such as tax credits and grants, can help minimize the cost of hydrogen and fuel cell projects.

-Department of Energy Offices
+U.S. Department of Energy Offices

 Office of Energy Efficiency and Renewable Energy